-These resources also provide helpful tips and recommendations for effectively supporting unique subpopulations and communities, including racially, ethnically, culturally and linguistically diverse communities, LGBTQIA+ individuals, older adults, people with disabilities and immigrants/refugees.
+These resources also provide helpful tips and recommendations for effectively supporting unique subpopulations and communities, including racially, ethnically, culturally and linguistically diverse communities, LGBTQIA+ individuals, older adults, people with disabilities and immigrants/ refugees.

 The training modules last 5 to 10 minutes.
 Depending on the topic of interest, you may participate in all or just one module.
-Upon completing the training, please submit the provider attestation form available through Availity Essentials portal.
-You must first log in and navigate to Molina Healthcare under Payer Spaces, then select the Resources tab, and then the Culturally and Linguistically Appropriate Services Provider Training Resources/Disability Resources and Links to view the available resources and training.
-Please contact your Provider Services representative if you have any questions.
+Upon completing the training, please submit the provider attestation form available through Availity.
+Please contact your provider services representative if you have any questions.